-Colgate is committed to providing reasonable and appropriate housing accommodations to students with disabilities who need accessible housing.
-There is a review process and committee designated for that purpose.
+Colgate is committed to providing reasonable and appropriate housing adjustments to students with disabilities who need accessible housing.
+There is a review process designated for that purpose.

 Accessible Housing Consideration Process

-The accessible housing accommodations process is intended to be a fair and effective means to address housing needs that cannot be met readily through the general room selection process.
-It begins with identifying the student's essential needs and then determining a housing placement that addresses those particular needs.
+The accessible housing process is a fair and effective means to address housing needs that cannot be met readily through the general housing selection process.
+The process begins with identifying the student’s essential needs and then determining a housing placement that addresses those particular needs.

-Accommodations in the residential environment are not granted based on preference or a desire for a particular type of location or for a desire for a quiet, undisturbed place to study.
+Adjustments in the residential environment are not granted based on one’s preference or personal desire for a building or room location, but rather housing adjustments are created for individuals with documented medical needs.

 Submit an Application and Documentation

-To receive consideration for an accessible housing assignment, students are required to submit an accessible accommodations application (for returning students and new students).
-Please know that when your requests are submitted after the application deadline, there is no guarantee that the same housing opportunities will be available.
+To receive consideration for an accessible housing assignment, students are required to submit an accessible housing application (for new students only).
+Please know that when your requests are submitted after the application deadline, your application will not be reviewed and you will need to enter the general housing lottery selection process.
+The housing application deadline is strictly enforced.

-Along with the application, complete and current documentation from a professional who is not a relative and who is qualified to address the student's needs is required.
-Students may also send additional documentation to:
+Along with the application, please be prepared to upload current documentation from a professional who is not a relative and who is qualified to address the student’s needs is required.
+For additional information related to the accessible housing application, please review the Requesting Accessible Campus Housing: Terms and Conditions

 Colgate University